Selling a Trucking Company

 Avoiding Pitfalls if you have a Buy-Sell Agreement

-What if the seller is two or more individuals?
+What if the Seller is two or more individuals?

-Buy-sell agreements can be confusing, so it is helpful to learn how to understand buy-sell agreements and how a buy-sell agreement can save a business.
+Buy-sell agreements can be confusing, so learning how to understand buy-sell agreements and how a buy-sell agreement can save a business is helpful.

 Mistakes to Avoid When Selling a Transport and Logistics Business in California